nicodewet/asp-dotnet-zero-timing-gitpitch/README.md

-# ASP.NET Zero: The Right Framework At The Right Time
+# Escaping Software Delivery Quicksand: Having The Bravery To Start Over

 To view this presentation please navigate to https://gitpitch.com/nicodewet/asp-dotnet-zero-timing-gitpitch/master